kavyamanu/JavaScript/README.md

 # JavaScript
-This is for JavaScript 30 days challenge
+This is part of JavaScript 30 days challenge.
-Below is the code for Day#1 challenge in Javascript 30
+Below is the code for Day#1 challenge in Javascript 30.

     <!DOCTYPE HTML>
     <html>